TmLev/mist/docs/references.md

    “Allocation of virtual machines in cloud data centers — a survey of problem models and optimization algorithms”
-1. R. Van den Bossche, K. Vanmechelen, and J. Broeckhove, “Online costefficient scheduling of deadline-constrained workloads on hybrid clouds”
+1. R. Van den Bossche, K. Vanmechelen, and J. Broeckhove, “Online cost-efficient scheduling of deadline-constrained workloads on hybrid clouds”
 1. A. Das, A. Leaf, C. A. Varela, and S. Patterson, “Skedulix: Hybrid cloud scheduling for cost-efficient execution of